-CAs have a security incident response plan, a disaster recovery plan, and a business continuity plan to provide for timely recovery of services in the event of a security incident, breach of security, loss of system integrity, or system outage.
+CAs have a security incident response plan, a disaster recovery plan, and a business continuiuty plan to provide for timely recovery of services in the event of a security incident, breach of security, loss of system integrity, or system outage.
 They address the following:

-- (i) the conditions for activating the plans; - (ii) resumption procedures; - (iii) a maintenance schedule for the plan: - (iv) awareness and education requirements; - (v) the responsibilities of the individuals; - (vi) recovery point objective (RPO) of fifteen minutes; - (vii) recovery time objective (RTO) of 24 hours for essential CA operations which include Certificate revocation, and issuance of Certificate revocation status; and - (viii) testing of recovery plans.
+- (iii) the conditions for activating the plans; - (iv) resumption procedures; - (v) a maintenance schedule for the plan; - (vi) awareness and education requirements; - (vii) the responsibilities of the individuals; - (viii) recovery point objective (RPO) of fifteen minutes;

+- (ix) recovery time objective (RTO) of 24 hours for essential CA operations which include Certificate revocation, and issuance of Certificate revocation status; and - (x) testing of recovery plans.